 Welcome to practicing yoga the traditional old-school way!
 When you walk into the yoga room, quietly place your belongings along the back wall, and find a place to set up your mat among the other students who will already be practicing.
 Have a seat.
 The teacher will greet you if he has not done so already.
 You will then be led through a short sequence of postures (asanas) and breathing techniques, after which you will take rest on your back.
 Congratulations!
 You are now an active member of the DPYS!

 Each day you will repeat the practice you were given.
 The instructor will be present to give adjustments, add additional postures to the sequence, and/or make suggestions for your practice.
-If in the beginning you have forgotten a particular portion of the sequence, no need to stress.
+If during the first week you have forgotten a particular portion of the sequence, no need to stress.
 The instructor is there to help you.
+However, students are expected to commit their practice to memory as soon as possible.
+(Take notes, do the practice in your head, have your friends quiz you, whatever it takes).

 How Often Should I Come?

 Students are required to practice at the center a minimum of three times a week, however, it is highly recommended that students commit to the full schedule of six sessions a week in order to fully experience the transformative power of a daily yoga practice.
 Making your practice a regular occurrence, at a regular time, also allows the teacher to better assess your progress, and be able to make informed decisions on how you might best move along.
-Students who cannot commit to at least three practice sessions a week will be admitted on a case-by-case basis.
+Students who cannot commit to at least three practice sessions a week will not be admitted to practice.

 Repetition Repetition Repetition